1st Air Cavalry Brigade: Gulf War

 In late 1990, the brigade deployed overseas to Saudi Arabia, where the unit postured for combat in Operation Desert Shield.
 On 25 February 1991, with the onset of Operation Desert Storm, the brigade conducted a raid as a part of the 1st Cavalry Division's deception plan to throw Iraqi forces off guard.
 The units of the brigade would serve as the vanguard of the division's movement north to cut off a retreating Iraqi Republican Guard division at Basra.
 In late spring of 1991, the units of the brigade redeployed to Fort Hood and their home stations.

 Other operations

-In January 1993 the brigade deployed command and control aircraft to Kuwait.
+In January 1993 the brigade deployed its command and control aircraft to Kuwait.
 With 48 hours' notice, the brigade deployed to Somalia, where it flew over 500 hours of combat missions.
 In Bosnia, in 1999, the brigade deployed to Operation Joint Forge.
-Units flew in the Balkans in support of Stabilization Force 4.
-Missions performed ranged from multi-national general support and airborne command and control, to air movement operations.
+During this operation, units flew in the Balkans in support of Stabilization Force 4.These missions encompassed a wide range of tasks, including multi-national general support, airborne command and control operations, and air movement operations.